cloudopsy/terraform-module-template/README.md

 ## Quick Start

-1. Use this repo as a template for a new repo.
-2. Check out the new repo and create a `git` branch to work on.
+1. Create a new repository and check out the branch you want to work on.
-3. Replace the Terraform code at the root of the repo with the code you want to publish.
+2. Replace the Terraform code at the root of the repository with the code you want to publish.
-4. Replace the code in `examples/complete` with Terraform code that will make a good automated test.
-   Please keep `context.tf` and `fixtures.us-east-2.tfvars` in place and change only `name`, leaving `region`, `namespace`, `environment`, and `stage` as is.
-Provide outputs that will be useful for testing.
+3. Update the code in the examples/complete directory to include Terraform code that will make a good automated test.
+Please keep the context.tf and fixtures.us-east-2.tfvars files in place and only change the name, leaving the region, namespace, environment, and stage as is.
-5. Update `test/src/examples_complete_test.go` to verify the outputs of running `terraform apply` on `examples/complete`.
+4. Update the test/src/examples_complete_test.go file to verify the outputs of running terraform apply on the examples/complete directory.
-6. Run `make github/init` to update the repo with the current Cloud Posse framework files (e.g. `CODEOWNERS`).
+5. Run make github/init to update the repository with the current Cloud Posse framework files (e.g. CODEOWNERS).
-7. Run `make pr/auto-format` to format the Terraform code and generate documentation.
+6. Run make pr/auto-format to format the Terraform code and generate documentation.
-8. Commit everything to `git` and open your first PR on the new repo.
+7. Commit all changes to git and open a pull request on the new repository.